Cournot competition: History

-Cournot's conceptual framework

-Cournot's discussion of oligopoly draws on two theoretical advances made in earlier pages of his book.
-Both have passed (with some adjustment) into microeconomic theory, particularly within subfield of Industrial Organization where Cournot's assumptions can be relaxed to study various Market Structures and Industries, for example, the Stackelberg Competition model.
+Cournot's discussion of oligopoly draws on two theoretical advances made earlier in his writing.
+Both, accepted into microeconomic theory, are particularly important within subfield of industrial organization where Cournot's assumptions can be relaxed to study various market structures and industries.
+For example, the Stackelberg Competition model is a subset of Cournot's duopoly game.
 Cournot's discussion of monopoly influenced later writers such as Edward Chamberlin and Joan Robinson during the 1930s revival of interest in imperfect competition.